Check your blindspot

 KRAWCHECK: Today, women don’t have as much money as men do.
 In a capitalist society, money is a form of power.
 Lots of people are working on the gender pay gap.
 We haven’t really closed it, but lots of people are working on it.

 There’s a gender investing gap, which at the time a few years ago nobody was talking about.
-And when I began to realize how really substantial it is – a woman making $85,000 keeps $.71 of every dollar in cash it costs her, versus a similarly situated guy, $1 million over her life.
+And when I began to realize how really substantial it is – a woman making $85,000 keeps $.71 of every dollar in cash it cost her, versus a similarly situated guy, $1 million over her life.
 Let’s pause here.
 Because that’s start my business money, buy my dream house money, take your friggin’ hand off my leg money, leave the job you hate money, leave the relationship you hate money.
 Realizing there was this gap there that the investing industry, my old industry, simply wasn’t closing.
 And that I might be uniquely positioned to work on this.

 HOFFMAN: This is exactly what I look for in a founder – not just someone with a fantastic product-market fit, but someone who is a fantastic person-product fit.
 This was true of Sallie and her depth of financial knowledge.
 Who better than Sallie to cut through that beige haze of Wall Street and open it up to a technicolor smorgasbord of cognitive diversity?